Section F - Tax Withholding and Railroad Retirement Annuities

 - Elected Pension (NSSEB, tier II, Vested Dual Benefit, and Supplemental Annuity) Tax Withholding

 Individuals taxed as U.S. citizens may voluntarily choose to have Federal income tax withheld from the pension portions of their regular annuities and any supplemental annuities.
-Individuals may elect pension tax withholding by filing Form RRB W 4P, Withholding Certificate for Railroad Retirement Payments.
+Individuals may elect pension tax withholding by filing IRS Form W-4P, Withholding Certificate for Periodic Pension or Annuity Payments.

-Elected pension tax withholding is based on Internal Revenue Service tax tables using the individual's requested marital status and number of withholding allowances.
+Elected pension tax withholding is based on Internal Revenue Service tax tables using the individual's requested marital status and other elected fields (Deductions, Other Income, Other Pensions, Dependents and Credits).
 An individual may also request the RRB withhold an additional dollar amount of taxes from annuity payments.

 An election remains in force until changed or revoked.
-An election may be changed or revoked by filing a new Form RRB W-4P at any time.
+An election may be changed or revoked by filing a new IRS Form W-4P at any time.

 Note - The following exceptions apply:

-- Individuals taxed as U.S. citizens living outside the 50 United States and Washington, D.C. may not elect "NO" tax withholding on Forms RRB W-4P.
+- Individuals taxed as U.S. citizens living outside the 50 United States and Washington, D.C. may not elect "NO" tax withholding on IRS Forms W-4P.

-- Individuals taxed as U.S. citizens who do not provide U.S. Social Security Numbers (SSNs) on their Forms RRB W-4P may not elect "NO" tax withholding on those forms.
+- Individuals taxed as U.S. citizens who do not provide U.S. Social Security Numbers (SSNs) on their IRS Forms W-4P may not elect "NO" tax withholding on those forms.

 - Mandatory Pension Tax Withholding

-If a Form RRB W-4P is not filed, the RRB is required by law to calculate and withhold taxes on the pension portions of an annuity as if the individual were married with three withholding allowances.
+If an IRS Form W-4P is not filed, the RRB is required by law to calculate and withhold taxes on the pension portions of an annuity as if the individual were single with zero elected for all other fields.
 This is called mandatory citizen tax withholding.
 Mandatory citizen tax withholding is not applied unless monthly annuity components exceed a minimum mandatory withholding amount.
 This amount changes each time the IRS tax table rates change.

 - Change of Address Outside the 50 United States and Guam